Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Stage2: Routing

 By assigning tasks to different workers and balancing the relationship between workers and demands, the service loops are constructed.
 The second stage of DDS scheduling is to determine how to serve each demand pair within the constructed service loops.
 For example, in the ride-pooling situation, a driver at a time may have several customers on the car and should decide the individual service priority.
 Routing is a more common problem in logistic systems where the ratio of worker/demand is much larger.
 For example, an express van may be assigned with more than a hundred delivery demands within its current service loop.
 A well-considered visiting strategy to execute the loop is critical to reducing the expenses.

-Generally, the routing problems can be derived from the conventional VRP problem.
-For convenience, we first provide a mathematical formulation of typical Capacitied VRP (CVRP), then discuss the recent DRL-based solutions on solving the routing problems.
+\zong{ We note that the routing stage we define here in DDS systems is different from the research series of routing planning~\cite{peng2021urban}, routing optimization~\cite{he2023routing} or vehicle navigation~\cite{sun2023hierarchical}.
+The objective of these works is to either find a path for the vehicle, the service worker alone, in realistic road network, or improve the entire road network load balance.
+Meanwhile, the \textit{Routing} problems we define here concerns the relationship between demand pairs and the service worker, where the visiting order of the demand sequence is commonly optimized.
+Generally, the \textit{Routing} problems can be derived from the conventional TSP and VRP problem.
+For convenience, we first provide a mathematical formulation of typical Capacitied VRP (CVRP), then discuss the recent DRL-based solutions on solving the routing problems. }